 (viii) the guarantee, if applicable;

-(ix) the agreements in relation to the security structure, security agreement and/or credit enhancement agreement, if applicable; and
+(ix) the agreements in relation to the security structure, security agreement and/or credit enhancement agreement, if applicable;

+(x) the trust deed or the agreement entered into between the issuer and the representative of the holders of debt securities, if applicable; and

-(x) the corporate governance policies applicable pursuant to Section 7.
+(xi) the corporate governance policies applicable pursuant to Section 7.

-(b) The placing document must include a statement that the documentation referred to in paragraph 4.16(a)(i)-(iii) will be made available on the JSE’s website and all the documents referred to in paragraph 4.16 will be made available on the issuer’s website.
+If the issuer has been given dispensation regarding its financial statements, as per paragraphs 5.5 and 5.6, the guarantor’s financial information must be made available on the guarantor’s website.

 General continuing obligations